-Being ill made me fall behind in a lot of things, work, my online shop, my degree… so I have had to work overtime, cram in study and complete orders.
+Being ill made me fall far behind in a lot of things; work, my online shop, my degree, my writing… so I have had to work overtime, cram in extra study-time and work longer to complete orders.
 Things are starting to settle back into more of a routine.
-So with this I have taken stock.
+So with this, I have taken stock.

-My partner inspired this as he is a creative, intellectually hungry person who likes to read up on new subjects, try new projects and generally overwhelm himself.
+My partner inspired this as he is a creative, intellectually-hungry person who likes to read up on new subjects, try new projects and generally overwhelm himself.

 He recently sat down and went through all the things he wanted to do and thought he wanted to do.
 Breaking them down into

 When we are children and teenagers there is the fluidity that we can do anything and most don’t know what they want to do, which is fine.

 In your 30s you should definitely let it go, but a part of you clings to it.
 Not because you want to do it but because it feels like a part of you, that if you let go you release a piece of your identity.

 But we are fluid creatures, we move, we change and things we enjoy can shift, things that mean a lot can become insignificant as we get older.
 It can be hard accepting this.

-I obviously have to work and do chores but I originally had a list of things that I may have enjoyed doing when I was younger or thought I wanted to do or worse, paid money out for but now they didn’t interest me).
+I obviously have to work and do chores but I originally had a list of things that I may have enjoyed doing when I was younger or thought I wanted to do or worse, paid money out for but now they didn’t interest me.

 So I have cut them away.
-Rather than dragging a cartload of “projects” and “topics” to complete when there is barely any interest, I have just noted what makes me happy, what I want to spend my spare time doing.
+Rather than dragging around a cartload of “projects” and “topics” to complete when there is barely any interest, I have just noted what makes me happy, what I want to spend my spare time doing.

 Now, I might still not get them all done, in fact some will be given more time than others.
 But that’s okay.
-In the end this is a visual representation of what’s important to me and what I want to do.
+In the end, this is a visual representation of what’s important to me and what I want to do.

 What about you?
 Do you need to take a good look at your list?